 Alex Ferguson considered him his greatest ever signing.
 He played over 200 games for Manchester United, winning the Champions' League in 1999 and 7 Premiership titles.
 Irwin was capped by the Republic of Ireland national side 56 times, scoring four goals and featuring in the side that reached the second round (last 16) at the 1994 FIFA World Cup.

 CM/DM: Roy Keane

 Keane was the captain of Manchester United from 1997 to 2005, where he won one Champions' League, 7 Preimer League titles and 4 FA Cups.
 He was the PWA Player of the Year in 2000.
-He palyed for Ireland at the 1994 World Cup Finals in the USA, but was sent home 4 years later before the start of the WC in 2002.
+He had 67 caps.
+He played for Ireland at the 1994 World Cup Finals in the USA, but was sent home 4 years later before the start of the World Cup Finals in 2002.

-He went to both WC Finals in 1990 and 1994.
-He was the captain in 1994.
+Townsend went to both WC Finals in 1990 and 1994.
+He was the captain of the team in 1994.
 He played for many clubs in England, but most notably with Norwich, Chelsea and Aston Villa.

 CM/AM: Johnny Giles

 An all-time great for Leeds United in the 1970's where he won two English league titles.
 He also played for Manchester United, West Bromwich Albion, and in the NASL.
 He was voted as Ireland's greatest player at at the UEFA Jubilee Awards in 2004.
 He was capped 59 times.

 Played for Liverpool during the 1980's.
 He won one European Cup and 6 league titles.
 He was ranked the 30th greatest player for Liverpool.
 He was capped 53 times, and played at Euro 1988 and the WC Finals in 1990 and 1994.